vslavik/bakefile/docs/tutorial.rst

         defines += BAR;
         ...
         defines += "VERSION=17";
+        defines += "VERSION_STR=\"v17\"";
     }

-will define "FOO" and "BAR" symbols (without value) as well as "VERSION" with the value of 17 during compilation.
-This is still not very exciting as all these values could have been set at once, but the possibility of conditional assignment is more interesting:
+will define "FOO" and "BAR" symbols (without value) as well as "VERSION" with the value of 17 and "VERSION_STR" with the value as a C string during compilation.
+This is still not very exciting as all these values could have been set at once, but the possibility of conditional assignment is more
+interesting:

 .. code-block:: bkl